-- 1.301 "Affiliated Union(s)" means a trade and/or local union which is represented by the Council and authorized by the Council to be involved with the work on the Development. - 1.302 "Agreement" and "Collective Agreement" means this Collective Labour Agreement and any amendments hereto. - 1.303 "Appropriate Affiliate" means the Union affiliated to the Council which has jurisdiction, as recognized by the criteria of the Jurisdictional Assignment Plan for the Settlement of Jurisdictional Disputes in the Construction Industry, for the work to be performed. - "Contractor" shall mean any company engaged in work within the Development.
+- 1.301 "Affiliated Union(s)" means a trade and/or local union which is represented by the Council and authorized by the Council to be involved with the work on the Development. - 1.302 "Agreement" and "Collective Agreement" means this Collective Labour Agreement and any amendments hereto. - 1.303 "Appropriate Affiliate" means the Union affiliated to the Council which has jurisdiction, as recognized by the criteria of the Jurisdictional Assignment Plan for the Settlement of Jurisdictional Disputes in the Construction Industry, for the work to be performed. - 1.304 "Camp Standards" shall mean the "BC Construction Camp Rules and Regulations" between the BCYTCTC and the CLRABC, dated January 1, 2008 to December 31, 2014, as contained in Schedule B Camp Standards and amended by the Article 23 of this Agreement.

+- 1.305 "Contractor" shall mean any company engaged in work within the Development.
 Sub-Contractors to Contractors shall also be included in the definition of "Contractor".
-For clarification, it should be noted that suppliers who require a work force on the Site are considered Contractors. - 1.305 "Council" means the Allied Hydro Council of British Columbia. - 1.306 "Council Representative(s)" shall be such person(s) designated by the Allied Hydro Council. - 1.307 "Development" means all construction work on Site(s) required to: - (a) Construct the Keenleyside Powerplant on the Columbia River near Castlegar, British Columbia, including without limitation: - (i) Intake channel and discharge channel. - (ii) Powerhouse; switchgear; and aggregate and borrow pits adjacent to the Site and the hauling therefrom.
+For clarification, it should be noted that suppliers who require a work force on the Site are considered Contractors.
+Contractor shall not mean any Indigenous company engaged in work within the Development that is directed by or awarded by the Owner. - 1.306 "Council" means the Allied Hydro Council of British Columbia. - 1.307 "Council Representative(s)" shall be such person(s) designated by the Allied Hydro Council. - 1.308 "Development" means all construction work on Site(s) required to: - (a) Install No. 6 Generating Unit at Revelstoke - (b) Bridge River 1 Unit 1 4 Replacement (see applicable Letter of Understanding) - (c) Lajoie Dam Improvements Expiry Date July 1, 2026 - (d) John Hart Dam Seismic Upgrade Expiry Date July 1, 2024 - (e) Strathcona Upgrade Discharge Expiry Date July 1, 2024 - (f) Seven Mile Overhaul Unit 1-3 Turbine Expiry Date July 1, 2024 - (g) Mica Discharge Facilities Seismic and Rehab Expiry Date July 1, 2026 - (h) Ladore Spillway Seismic Upgrade Expiry Date July 1, 2024 - (i) Other work that B.C.
+Hydro determines may be included.